antonajoe/Apex-DT-250A-SDR-hack-exploration/README.md

 There is now a much more detailed hardware datasheet for the SupraHD 748 in the datasheets folder.

-I mistook 16Mb to mean 16MB... so the flashchip has only 2 MegaBytes of space, this is a setback for this project.
+I mistook 16Mb to mean 16MB of flash and 256Mb of RAM to mean 256MB... so the flashchip has only 2 MegaBytes of space, and RAM 32 MegaBytes.
+This is a setback for this project.
-However, I am still interested in minimally getting a U-Boot console with UART access working.
+However, I am still interested in at least getting a U-Boot console with UART access working.
 Also, the 748 datasheet claims that it has flashchip compatibility up to !28Mb = 16MB, so I am going to try to replace the flashchip with a larger one once I have a bootloader that works on the 2MB Spansion chip.
 The 748 also allows booting from UART, and the 'config' printout mentions SD Card booting.
 Worth exploring still I think.

 I believe the 7-pin through hole connection to be for an LCD display connection.
 It looks like it is not fully implemented on the PCB but might be able to be.

-The bin file read from flash has entropy that varies around 0.9, The following was found using Strings:
+The bin file read from flash has entropy that varies/peaks around 0.9 and lower, The following was found using Strings:

 ```
 Copyrigh